gek169/Simple_ISA/README.md

 	asm_fix_outputcounter- if you have a desync issue between the two passes of the assembler and you don't know how to fix it, you can correct it with this.
-Moves the output counter on the second pass only. section- move the output counter to a location.
+Moves the output counter on the second pass only. section- move the output counter to a location. fill- fill an area of memory with a constant byte value.
 	ASM_*- reserved namespace
 	asm_*- reserved namespace
 	VAR#- define a macro with syntax VAR#name#definition.
 VAR# must be at the beginning of a line.